Destination/Itinerary? Where to sail, length of cruise, ports of call, sailing dates, etc.?

 Delivering stellar customer service must be an herculean task considering the fact that 1200 people from 40 countries work on a ship under short term contracts

 I wondered, "How do they do it?"
 I took the opportunity to interview Guenther Kopf, the hotel manager on Ruby Princess.
 He explained that customer service depends on selecting the right people, defining their jobs clearly, training them well, evaluating performance, providing meaningful feedback, and incentivising them to consistently provide stellar customer service.
 He cited specific examples.
 He wasn't quoting ideas he read in a book; he could write the book.
 Guenther has a vision and a plan!
-It works for me; Ruby Princess is my favorite ship
+It works for me.
+Outstanding hotel managers create the environment for an outstanding cruise.

 My cruise experience depends on how the cruise line and ship are managed.
 If I can find the best managed company for my cruising style, I'll sail on their ships because they'll consistently deliver the best cruise experience for me.

 My choice is Princess Cruises.
-Our cruises has been very good to excellent over 9 years and 462 days on Princess ships.
+Our cruises have been very good to excellent sailing over 600 days on Princess ships.